The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 Calculating the little group charges for all terms in Eq. (\ref{E8_SU5_B1_Preliminary}) according to Eq. (\ref{SU5_B11_Little_Group_Charge}) we construct the branching rule for the $E_8$ representation $248$ with respect to the little group $SU_5\times U_1$,

 Below we will see that the next symmetry breaking $SU_5\times U_1 \to SU_3\times SU_2\times U_1$ can be realized by a vacuum expectation value of a scalar field in the representation $10$ of $SU_5$.
-Therefore, from Eq. (\ref{248_To_SU5_B11}) we conclude that there are two different options for this symmetry breaking, namely, either by vev of $10(-1)$ (and/or $\,\xbar{10}\,(1)$) or by vev of $10(4)$ (and/or $\,\xbar{10}\,(-4)$).
+Therefore, from Eq. (\ref{248_To_SU5_B11}) we conclude that there are two different options for this symmetry breaking, namely, either by a vacuum expectation value of $10(-1)$ (and/or $\,\xbar{10}\,(1)$) or by a vacuum expectation value of $10(4)$ (and/or $\,\xbar{10}\,(-4)$).
 We will denote them B-1-1-1 and B-1-1-2, respectively, following the convention that an option with the minimal absolute value of the $U_1$ charge is indicated by the number 1.